-What is the Open Meetings Act (OMA)?
+What is OMA?

-The Open Meetings Act is a state law that requires that meetings of public bodies be open to the public except in certain specific, limited situations (discussed in more detail below) where the law authorizes the public body to close a meeting.
+The Open Meetings Act (OMA) is a state law that requires that meetings of public bodies be open to the public except in certain specific, limited situations (discussed in more detail below) where the law authorizes the public body to close a meeting.
 OMA also provides that the public must be given advance notice of the time, place and subject matter of meetings of public bodies.

-What is the difference between the Freedom of Information Act (FOIA) and OMA?
+What is the difference between FOIA and OMA?